 —Dantar Oosterwal, The Lean Machine

-CI is perhaps the most essential technical practice for each Agile Release Train (ART).
-It provides a quality heartbeat that reduces risk and establishes a fast, reliable, and sustainable development pace.
+CI is a critical technical practice for each Agile Release Train (ART).
+It reduces risk and establishes a fast, reliable, and sustainable development pace.

-With Continuous Integration, the “system always runs,” meaning it’s potentially deployable, even during development.
+With Continuous integration, the “system always runs,” meaning it’s potentially deployable, even during development of the Solution.
 CI is most readily applied to software solutions where small, tested vertical threads can deliver value independently.
 In larger, multi-platform software systems the challenge is harder.
 Each platform has its own technical constructs, and the platforms themselves must be continuously integrated to prove new functionality.

-In complex, heterogeneous systems—those with mechanical subsystems, software, electrical/electronic subsystems, suppliers, subassemblies, and the like—CI is harder still.
+In complex systems—those with mechanical subsystems, software, electrical/electronic subsystems, suppliers, subassemblies, and the like—CI is harder still.
 However, integrating and testing collaborating components together frequently is the only practical way to fully validate a solution.
-As Oosterwal points out , “integration points control product development.”
+As Dantar Oosterwal points out in the Lean Machine, “integration points control product development.”

-As a result, teams need a balanced approach, one that allows them to build quality in, and receive fast feedback from the integrated increments.
+As a result, teams need a balanced approach, one that allows them to build quality in and receive fast feedback from the integrated increments.
 For the software elements, truly continuous integration can be more easily applied.
-For larger and complex heterogeneous systems, in particular, CI requires economic trade-offs between frequency, scope of integration, and testing.
+For larger and complex systems, in particular, CI requires economic trade-offs between frequency, the scope of integration, and testing.

 A Three-tiered Solution Integration Strategy

-The level of effort and strategy for CI depends on the size and complexity of the Solution.
-When building the Largest Solutions, CI becomes a three-tiered approach, as indicated in Figure 2.
+The level of effort and strategy for CI depends on the size and complexity of the solution.
+When building at the Large Solution Level, CI becomes a three-tiered approach, as indicated in Figure 2.

 Integrate and Test Stories

-The role of the CI process is to pull features from the Program Backlog to design, implement, integrate, test, and validate them in a staging environment.
+The role of the CI process is to pull features from the program backlog to design, implement, integrate, test, and validate them in a staging environment.
 But as we know, features are too big and abstract to be coded directly.
-Instead, features are converted into Stories during PI Planning, as Figure 3 illustrates.
+Instead, features are converted into Stories during Program Increment (PI) Planning, as Figure 3 illustrates.

 Thereafter, each story is defined, coded, tested, and integrated into the baseline.
-To support this, team members integrate their individual work frequently, applying automated continuous integration environments as illustrated in Figure 4 [Ref 1].
+To support this, team members integrate their individual work frequently, applying automated continuous integration environments as illustrated in Figure 4 .